 The prospect of home-made sushi can be daunting – but it needn’t be.
 We find the tactile processes involved in making these plant-based hosomaki rolls a calming and mindful experience.
 We recommend finishing them with a sprinkling of Shichimi tōgarashi, a Japanese 7 spice blend now available and some major supermarkets and oriental food centres, though toasted sesame would also work well.
 Allow yourself plenty of time to master the rolling technique; once you have got the hang of it you can try experimenting with different flavours and fillings.
-This recipe features our own bespoke product; OSU Apple Cider Vinegar, to read more on why this product adds a little extra to this fantastic recipe click here.

 - 300g sushi rice